Grading Rubrics: Practice Using a Rubric

 If you will be grading essays, you may want to practice with one of the following essay examples.
 If you work in the sciences, you may want to work with the physics homework problem (below the essay examples).

-Open in a separate tab or window a generic essay rubric.
+Open a generic essay rubric in a separate tab or window.
 Choose one of the sample papers linked below and grade it, using the linked rubric.
-You might start by focusing on a single trait listed in the rubric, for example “Organization.”
+You might start by focusing on a single trait listed in the rubric, such as “Organization.”

 Physics Homework Problem